kmcmurphy/VBA-challenge/README.md

 4. The stock with the greatest decrease annually
 5. The stock with the greatest total value

+## Overview
+The script contains a routine called StockAnalysis that when run,
+- Creates an output table to summarize the data
+- Loops through each row in the spreadsheet
+- Creates a list of all stock tickers in the sheet
+- Outputs and winners and losers
+- Continues to the next sheet to start again

 After the script ran on the full dataset, here are a summary of the results from each worksheet (year):

 ### 2018 Results